benyakirten/translation-website/README.md

 Not really as of now, besides making it look less garish.
 But the point of this site was just to play around with some Sass and to use a pip package that I'd made.
 But I do have future plans to design my own icon and maybe something for the backsplash.

 ### Things to add:
-1. Checkbox or button to change to remove all formatting from the page
+1. Change background image on splash page to a SVG to reduce load times
+2. Change colors to be more harmonious
+3. Better layout of the flask app
+4. Make code more dry

 ### Changelog:
 I'm only adding this beginning in February of 2021